gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-how-it-works.md

 Before we continue I think we need to discuss at a basic level what WebGL and your GPU actually do.
 There are basically 2 parts to this GPU thing.
-The first part processes vertices (or streams of data) into clipspace vertices.
+The first part processes vertices (or streams of data) into clip space vertices.
 The second part draws pixels based on the first part.

 When you call